Millions of digital marketers have adopted Google Analytics 4 since the company announced its next-generation analytics property in October 2020.

 These are just a few of the biggest metrics to understand in the revamped GA4.
 To get the most out of your Analytics property, view Google’s list comparing metrics between Universal Analytics and GA4.

 Millions of Analytics account holders use the standard reports in Universal Analytics to make smarter decisions and adapt to the shifting landscape.
-As useful as those reports have been for the past few years, GA4 kicks things into overdrive, allowing marketers to dive deeper and uncover vital insights.
+As useful as those reports were, GA4 kicks things into overdrive, allowing marketers to dive deeper and uncover vital insights.

 While the GA4 default reports are terrific ways to keep an eye on your KPIs, Explorations offer a new, deeper level of understanding, helping you answer complicated questions about your users and how they interact with your business.